lexnederbragt/lexnederbragt.com/about.md

 research.
 The project aims to bring together expertise in these areas from across the University.

-The project is supported by the <a href="http://blogs.it.ox.ac.uk/innovation-challenges/researchreproducibility/" target="_blank">IT Innovation Challenges Fund</a> and the <a href="https://www.socsci.ox.ac.uk/" target="_blank">Social Sciences
+The project is funded by the <a href="http://blogs.it.ox.ac.uk/innovation-challenges/researchreproducibility/" target="_blank">IT Innovation Challenges Fund</a> and the <a href="https://www.socsci.ox.ac.uk/" target="_blank">Social Sciences